sayful1/client-testimonials/readme.txt

 = Usage =

 After installing and activating "Client Testimonials", go to `Admin Dashboard -> Testimonials` and create testimonials like creating a post.
-You can add "Client's Name", "Business/Site Name", "Business/Site Link" and "Featured Image" for client avatar
+You can add "Client Name", "Client Company", "Client Website" and "Client Avatar"

 After creating testimonials, go to post or page where you want add testimonials and write following shortcode.
 `[client-testimonials]`